lore-blog/lore-blog.github.io/_posts/2020-05-24-networking-overview-part-2.md

 ![networking-overview](/assets/images/articles/networking2-2.jpg){:class="img-center"}

 <p align="center" style="font-size:0.9em">This photo includes 6 people who worked at Yahoo and then went on to hold
-leadership positions at Facebook, GitHub, Yelp, GoFundMe, and Slack.</p>
+leadership positions at <br>Facebook, GitHub, Yelp, GoFundMe, and Slack.</p>

 **Be consistent**